storytellingron/ForTheLordRPG-DarkAges/index.md

 - Campaigns blend medieval history, folklore, and Christian storytelling.

 ## Gameplay
-1. The GM prepares missions, encounters, maps, and NPCs.
+1. The Grande Minister or GM prepares missions, encounters, maps, and NPCs.
 2. Players roleplay missionaries and gain bonuses from Traits, skills, gear, and blessings.
 3. Dice rolls resolve challenges; success often results in conversions or establishing churches.
 4. Roleplaying involves investigation, inquiry, conversions, reconciliations and more!
 It isn't just about heroics and gaining rewards, but about the mindset of evangelism & planting churches to change the World.